Cervical Cancer: Diagnosis

 Pap and HPV tests

-A Pap test is the standard way to see if there are any cervical cell changes that cause concern.
+A Pap test is the standard way to see if there are any concerning cervical cell changes.
 An HPV test shows if you have an infection with the types of HPV that are known to be linked to cervical cancer.

 This procedure lets the healthcare provider look very closely at your cervix using a lighted magnifying tool called a colposcope.
-It can help find abnormal areas in the cervix.
-First a tool called a speculum (used in Pap tests) is placed in the vagina to help the healthcare provider see the cervix.
-Then the healthcare provider looks closely at your cervix through the colposcope, which stays outside your body.
-Cells from areas that look different from the normal cervix cells may be removed and checked in the lab.
+It can help find abnormal areas on the cervix.
+First a tool called a speculum is put in the vagina to hold it open so the provider can see the cervix.
+Then the healthcare provider looks closely at your cervix through the binocular-like colposcope.
+The scope stays outside your body and doesn't touch you.
+The cervix is washed with a vinegar-like solution that helps show the changes on the cervix.
+Cells in areas that look different from the normal cervix cells can be removed and sent to the lab for testing.
 This is called a biopsy.

 There are different ways to do a cervical biopsy.
-All are done by removing tissue to be checked under a microscope.
+All are done by taking out tissue for testing.
 They include:

 Endocervical curettage (endocervical scraping).
-This type of biopsy uses a small tool to scrape cells or tissue from the part of the cervix that is closest to the uterus.
+This type of biopsy uses a small tool to scrape cells or tissue from the cervix.
 It may be done during a colposcopy.
-This lets the healthcare provider get a sample from a changed or abnormal area that can’t be seen without a magnifying lens.
+It lets the healthcare provider get cells from an area that can’t be seen.

 Cone biopsy (conization).
 This is one of several types of biopsies used to collect larger pieces of tissue from the cervix.
-For this type, a knife, laser, or heated wire may be used to remove a bigger cone-shaped piece of the cervix.
+To do it, a knife, laser, or heated wire (called a LEEP cone) may be used to remove a bigger cone-shaped piece of the cervix.
 You may be given medicines to put you in a deep sleep and not feel pain.
-Or the cervix may be numbed during these types of biopsy.
-A biopsy may cause some cramping, bleeding, or other discharge.
+Or the cervix may be numbed during this type of biopsy.
+It may cause some cramping, bleeding, or other discharge.
 The area usually heals quickly.